1fatgmc/HandCab/README.md

   - Power Track On/Off
   - Disconnect / Reconnect
   - Put ESP32 in deep sleep and restart it
-- Have up to 6 throttles, each with an unlimited number of locos in consist.
-Default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)
+- <strike>Have up to 6 throttles, each with an unlimited number of locos in consist.
+Default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)</strike>
 - Limited dealing with unexpected disconnects.
 It will throw you back to the WiThrottle Server selection screen.
 - Boundary between short and long DCC addresses can be configured in config_buttons.h
-- The default speed step (per encoder click) can be configured in config_buttons.h
+- <strike>The default speed step (per encoder click) can be configured in config_buttons.h</strike>
 - The controller will automatically shut down if no SSID is selected or entered in 4 minutes (to conserve the battery)

 **ToDo:**
-- Speed button repeat (i.e. hold the button down)
 - Deal with unexpected disconnects better
   - automatic attempt to reconnect
 - Keep a list of IP addresses and ports if mDNS doesn't provide any